acenet-arc/paraview-introduction/setup.md

 <img src="fig/paraview-agreement.jpg" width="60%" alt="Paraview agreement">

 Click on 'Agree' then let the installation continue.
-On MacOS, you will be prompted to drag Paraview into the Applications folder:
+On MacOS, you may be prompted to drag Paraview into the Applications folder:

 <img src="fig/paraview-to-applications.jpg" width="35%" alt="Paraview application folder drag">

 Drag the Paraview icon into the Applications folder.
 Paraview should now be installed.

 ## Getting the Paraview examples